Home

 • Cyclophosphamide

-How can Acquired Hemophilia A be Prevented?
+How can Acquired Hemophilia be Prevented?

 • Regular medical screening at periodic intervals with tests and physical examinations are recommended

-• The prognosis of Acquired Hemophilia A is dependent upon the severity of the signs and symptoms and associated complications, if any
+• The prognosis of Acquired Hemophilia is dependent upon the severity of the signs and symptoms and associated complications, if any

 • Individuals with mild conditions have better prognosis than those with severe symptoms and complications